open-cluster-management/grc-ui/README.md

 ## Design

-The UI Platform is developed as an isomorphic react application.
+The UI Platform is developed as an isomorphic React application.
 View the list of major components that are used to build this service:

 * NodeJS
 * Express